Jay-study-nildana/GitHubforStudents/README.md

 1. Thank you and Wrap Up

 Estimated duration: 2 t0 4 hours.
 The idea is to finish this as early as possible before I get bored.

+1. Note: The workshop is meant for total beginners only.
+If you have already used GitHub, then, this workshop won't help.
+1. Note: Windows laptop recommened for this workshop.
+1. Note: I will be using Windows or Mac or both laptops in the workshop.

 # Preparing for the Workshop